python/cpython/Doc/library/urllib.parse.rst

 .. function:: quote_plus(string[, safe[, encoding[, errors]]])

-   Like :func:`quote`, but also replace spaces by plus signs, as required for quoting HTML form values.
+   Like :func:`quote`, but also replace spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL.
    Plus signs in the original string are escaped unless they are included in *safe*.
 It also does not have *safe* default to ``'/'``.

    Example: ``quote_plus('/El Niño/')`` yields ``'%2FEl+Ni%C3%B1o%2F'``.